rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 !!!
 Note

     While this technique *does* work (your web apps and websites will get the users' real IPs), Apache's own access logs *will not show the right IPs.* They'll usually show the IP of the container that your reverse proxy is in.
 This is apparently a problem with how Apache logs things.

     I've found loads of solutions on Google, and none of them have actually worked for me.
 Watch this space for someone much smarter than I am to figure it out.
 In the meantime, you can check the proxy server's access logs if you need to see the IP addresses yourself, or check the logs of whatever web app you're installing.

 ### The Nginx website server

 Again, we're keeping this short.
 If you want to use the latest (and recommended) version of Nginx in production, check out our [beginner's guide to installing Nginx](../web/nginx-mainline.md).
 That covers the full install guide, and some best practices for configuring your server.

-For testing and learning, you can just install the "stable" branch (which is tehnically a little outdated).
+For testing and learning, you can just install the "stable" branch (which is technically a little outdated).
 First, you'll need to enable the right module from Rocky Linux's repos.
 Start by entering the shell for the "nginx-server" container:

 ```bash
 lxc exec nginx-server bash